MilenPL/CUI/README.md

 I was helping myself with AI, specificly Gemini, becouse i dont know how to use the PyQt libary.
 I will learn at some point tho.

+If you encounter any bugs, please tell me about that.
+I will fix them asap.

 required pacages: python, python3, pyqt6, qt5-tools
 use this command on archlinux/manjaro/cachyos to install them all: sudo pacman -S python python3, pyqt6 qt5-tools